barbalet/guderian/PLAN.md

 Cycle 830 update: cycles 826-830 are complete. `UnifiedCampaignAcceptanceCatalog` verifies the single 35-battle playable campaign: all rows and battles use the same UI, all complete from launch to debrief/persistence, README lists all 35 battles, caveats remain historical labels only, no separate late-career gameplay tier remains, and zero cycles remain.

+Cycle 830 correction: the cycle 830 acceptance language overclaims actual product parity.
+Battles 20-35 have data, catalog, save/progress, README, and harness scaffolding, but they still route to `LateCareerUnifiedPlayableBoardView` with `LateCareerMapSurface` instead of the real `DZWPlayableBattleView` used by battles 1-19.
+Accessibility identifiers and catalog reports are not sufficient proof of same UI or same playability.
+Cycles 831-890 are added to fix the real interface and retire the acceptance/test debt that allowed this mismatch.

 Cycle plan 651-730: add the 16 late-career staff/epilogue battlefields to the visible Guderian app experience, first as a separate command-caveated Late Career Context section and then as DZW-style playable battle screens with AI, scoring, debrief, persistence, and GuderianTest parity.

 Cycle plan 731-830: remove the remaining UI/playability distinction between the 19 field-command battles and the 16 late-career staff/epilogue battlefields.
 All 35 selectable battles should route through the same DZW-style battle screen, command controls, AI turn flow, blocked-action feedback, debrief, persistence, and automation harness.
 Historical command-scope caveats remain visible as briefing/source labels only, not as a separate or lighter gameplay surface.

+Cycle plan 831-890: repair the cycle 830 overclaim by routing battles 20-35 through the real DZW-style playable battle implementation, not a lookalike late-career map surface.
+The plan also covers the known technical debt: duplicated late-career UI, scenario-only `DZWPlayableBattleViewModel` assumptions, metadata-only parity tests, weak screenshot/interaction verification, stale acceptance wording, and app/test paths that do not currently prove the real view is shared.

 ## Planning Rules